-Map 14 in Appendix B presents the Environmentally Critical Areas.
+Map 14 and 14A in Appendix B presents the Environmentally Critical Areas.
 To represent the locations that are of significant environmental value several GIS layers were evaluated.
 For the large areas of contiguous open space or upland forest, the critical habitat layer was used.
 In this layer, the NJDEP located all contiguous forest and bisected the areas by major road ways.
 However, this information is from 1995 land use and development since that time should be considered.
-Stream corridors are represented by a 25 foot buffer around the streams, using Stream Encroachment Regulations and the Flood Hazard Area Control Act for FW2 non-trout waters.
-FW2 is a general surface water classification applied to those fresh waters that are not designated FW1 or Pinelands Waters (N.J.A.C.
+Stream Encroachment Regulations and the Flood Hazard Area Control Act for F2 waters regulate a stream corridor buffer of twenty-five feet around the streams, using FW2 as a general surface water classification applied to those fresh waters that are not designated FW1 or Pinelands Waters (N.J.A.C.
 7:9B-1.4).
+To represent water supplies, the areas of high groundwater recharge for WMA18 (areas Ranked A) were used along with the NJGS Wellhead Protection Areas GIS layer.
+Map 14A provides the aerials of the Pompeston Creek Watershed with a single coverage of the Environmentally Critical Areas in total.